“There always comes a time when life gets normal. That’s when I wish to stretch beyond my limits.”

 These views open up your mind to show how much more you can have.
 They push you to hustle harder and change you.

-Still, a simpler way to do bigger things in life exists
+Still, there’s an easier way to do big things in life

 Is it that you’re among those who shoot for the stars?